Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     </details>

 41. For Amazon RDS databases, what does AWS perform on your behalf?
 (Choose TWO)
-    - A. Database setup.
+    - A. Database setup. [automates provisioning, configuration, and setup of the database engine.]
     - B. Network traffic protection.
-    - C. Management of the operating system.
+    - C. Management of the operating system.[AWS patches & maintains OS]
     - D. Access management.
     - E. Management of firewall rules.